dampmann/CMD-Wrapper/README.md

 # CMD-Wrapper
-Run commands in a seperate thread and communicate the result back to the GUI
+Using Qt's slots (QMetaObject::invokeMethod) system to communicate progress from threads to the GUI